Kittyskj/FreeFromMi/README.md

 # Xiaomi Host Blocker

-This project aims to block all Xiaomi (Mi) hosts and services, effectively disabling the tracking and data collection features found in Xiaomi's MIUI operating system.
+This project aims to block all Xiaomi (Mi) hosts and services, effectively disabling the tracking and data collection features found in Xiaomi's MIUI/HyperOS operating system.
 It provides a comprehensive list of hosts to block, along with instructions for various platforms and methods.

 ## Motivation